yahiakr/bert-elastic-search/README.md

   ELASTIC_SEARCH_URI = <ELASTIC_URL>
 }
 ```
-You can either point to the containers, or you can use external services, e.g: you own elasticsearch instance, or BERT service running on Google Colab.
+You can either point to the containers, or you can use external services, e.g: your own elasticsearch instance, or a BERT service instance running on Google Colab.

 To run the application, simply use the `docker-compose` command:
 ```